Rome, Italy travel guide

 Local Insights

-• Learn a few basic Italian phrases like 'Buongiorno' (good morning), 'Grazie' (thank you), and 'Scusi' (excuse me) – it goes a long way.
+• Learn a few basic Italian phrases like 'Buongiorno' (good morning), 'Grazie' (thank you), and 'Scusi' (excuse me); locals appreciate the effort.

 Frequently Asked Questions